AshtonKem/AshtonKem.github.io/source/about-me/index.markdown

 footer: true
 ---

 Hi!
 I'm Ashton.
-I'm a polyglot programmer based out of Denver Colorado.
+I'm a polyglot programmer based out of Denver, Colorado.
 I work for [Pivotal Labs](http://www.pivotallabs.com) on the [Tracker](http://www.pivotaltracker.com) team.
 Technically I work on the "Platform" side, which means I'm responsible most of the non-Javascript